rdargali/dfwkurds/README.md

 - **Repository not showing?** Check that Vercel has access to your GitHub repositories (Settings → Git → GitHub)
 - **Build fails?** Check the build logs in Vercel dashboard for specific errors

-See `VERCEL_DEPLOYMENT.md` for detailed deployment instructions.
+For detailed deployment instructions, troubleshooting, and CLI deployment options, see [`VERCEL_DEPLOYMENT.md`](./VERCEL_DEPLOYMENT.md).

 ### Other Platforms